VictoriaMetrics/VictoriaMetrics/docs/vmbackupmanager.md

   -customS3Endpoint string
      Custom S3 endpoint for use with S3-compatible storages (e.g. MinIO).
 S3 is used if not set -deleteAllObjectVersions
      Whether to prune previous object versions when deleting an object.
 By default, when object storage has versioning enabled deleting the file removes only current version.
 This option forces removal of all previous versions.
-See: ./vmbackup.md#permanent-deletion-of-objects-in-s3-compatible-storages
+See: {{% ref "./vmbackup.md#permanent-deletion-of-objects-in-s3-compatible-storages" %}}
   -disableDaily
      Disable daily run.
 Default false
   -disableHourly